panoramicadev/interanetv2/replit.md

 ## Overview

-This is a full-stack sales analytics dashboard built for analyzing sales transaction data.
-The application provides comprehensive sales metrics, visualizations, and data management capabilities.
+This is a comprehensive Spanish language sales analytics dashboard application called "PANORAMICA" (branded as "Pinturas Panoramica") built for the Chilean market.
+The application provides complete client management, user management with role-based access, comprehensive sales analytics, and mobile-responsive design.
 Users can import CSV sales data, view KPI metrics, analyze sales trends through charts, and examine detailed transaction records.
-The system is designed for sales teams and managers to gain insights into their sales performance.
+The system features the Panoramica 30th anniversary logo prominently displayed on the login page and is designed for sales teams and managers to gain insights into their sales performance.

+## Recent Changes

+### Dashboard Unification (September 2025)
+- **Supervisor & Admin Dashboard**: Supervisors now use the identical dashboard as administrators, providing full access to all management capabilities except file upload functionality
+- **Role-Based Access**: Unified access control where both admin and supervisor roles share the same interface and permissions for better operational consistency
+- **Future Customization**: Dashboard differentiation can be restored later when specific supervisor features are developed

 ## User Preferences